core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 The deterministic encryption requires the used AEAD algorithm to be deterministic in itself.
 This is the case for all the AEAD algorithms currently registered with COSE in {{COSE.Algorithms}}.
 For future algorithms, a flag in the COSE registry is to be added.

 Note that, while the process defined above is based on the pairwise mode of Group OSCORE, no information about the server takes part to the key derivation or is included in the AAD.
-This is intentional, since it allows for sending a deterministic request to multiple servers at once (see {{det-req-one-to-many}}).
+This is intentional, since it allows for sending a Deterministic Request to multiple servers at once (see {{det-req-one-to-many}}).
 On the other hand, it requires later checks at the client when verifying a response to a Deterministic Request (see {{ssec-use-deterministic-requests-response}}).

 ### Server Processing of Deterministic Request {#sssec-use-deterministic-requests-server-req}